 Short answer: it’s the science of determining what media are driving purchases.
-Our explainer video uses a real-life example to explain attribution:

 Long answer (from our white paper, “The Definitive Guide to Marketing Attribution“)